 National Trade Facilitation Bodies (NTFBs) are important platforms for institutional coordination and stakeholders' consultation with balanced private and public sector participation.
 They enable the planning and implementation of successful trade facilitation (TF) reforms.
-UNCTAD (United Nations Conference on Trade and Development) has actively participated and supported the establishment of NTFBs in developing countries.
-In line with this long-standing commitment, UNCTAD has established an online repository containing case studies from countries that have set up NTFBs.
-The online repository is available at http://unctad.org/tfc .
-For sending new or updated country's experience to this repository, UNCTAD has provided the following contact: TFbodies@unctad.org The data have been collected through desk research and a detailed survey with national entities, providing information about different types of NTFBs.
-The questionnaire used for data collection is as
+For examples of how NTFBs operate, case studies can be found in the repository of UNCTAD (United Nations Conference on Trade and Development).
+The online repository is available at http://unctad.org/tfc.
+For sending new or updated country's experience to be introduced to the provided the following contact: TFbodies@unctad.org OR trade.logistics@unctad.org

+The data have been collected through desk research and a detailed survey with national entities, providing information about different types of NTFBs.
+The questionnaire used for data collection is available online in English, French and Spanish and is as follows (as of January 2015):